bokshi-gh/pair/README.md

 # pair

-A simple generic pair struct in C.
+A lightweight generic pair template in C++.

 ## Overview

-This library defines a `pair` struct where both members (`first` and `second`) are `void*` pointers.
+This header defines a simple, type-safe `pair` template that can store two values of arbitrary types.
-It allows storing any type of data via pointers.
+It works similarly to `std::pair`, providing `first` and `second` members for accessing stored values.

 ## Example Usage

-Check the following files for usage examples:
+Refer to the following files for examples and implementation details:

-- `include/pair.h` – struct definition and documentation
+- `include/pair.hpp` – template definition and documentation
-- `src/main.c` – example code demonstrating how to use the `pair` struct
+- `src/main.cpp` – example demonstrating how to create and use a `pair`